 The BEST Italian Grinder Salad

-The viral Italian grinder salad with crunchy lettuce and veggies, deli meats, banana peppers, and provolone cheese tossed in a creamy tangy dressing.
+The viral Italian grinder salad with crunchy lettuce and veggies, deli meats, banana peppers, and provolone cheese tossed in a creamy crave-worthy dressing.

 Jamie N, Registered Dietitian